fimoengine/emf-rfcs/text/0005-emf-core-base.md

 > - Effects: Terminates a module.
 Terminating a module also removes the interfaces it exported.
     The modules that depend on the module are terminated.
 If they list the module as a load dependency, they are also unloaded.
-> - Failure: Fails if `module_handle` is invalid or the module is not in a ready state.
+> - Failure: Fails if `module_handle` is invalid, or the module is not in a ready state.
 > - Returns: Error on failure.

 ---